-If the BPEL process is successfully executed after deployment, you should find the order is created in Oracle Applications.
+When the SOA Composite application with BPEL process has been successfully executed after deployment, you should find the order is created in Oracle Applications.
 The purchase order ID should be the same as the payload input value.

 Prerequisites to Configuring Concurrent Programs